 Stage 4 Senior Coaching Trainer Guidance (Eventing, Dressage and Show Jumping units)

 We are continually developing our offer for recreational riders; over the last few years our Challenge Awards products have grown to include Pony Stars and Horse Explorers.
 Find out more about our recreational pathway.

 Our recreational products can be delivered by any Accredited Professional Coach or BHS Approved Centre.
 Although formal training is not compulsory to deliver, we encourage any coach to join in with a video call information session.
 This will ensure you are familiar with the product and the resources available (both for the participant and the coach) and we can answer any questions you may have before you get started.

 Find out more information on our introductory sessions and how they can support your business and become a Challenge Awards Trainer.

 Become a Riding Out Trainer

-In 2019, the Ride Leader pathway will replace the existing Equestrian Tourism Ride Leader assessments.
+In 2019, the Ride Leader pathway replaced the Equestrian Tourism Ride Leader assessments.
 In order to familiarise coaches preparing candidates for the new Riding Out Assessments with the revised syllabus and requirements, we have organised training to support you through this change.

 The training day is open to all coaches at BHS and AIRE approved centres and BHS Accredited Professional Coaches who may be preparing candidates for the new Riding Out assessments.
 Please note that the day is not aimed at prospective Riding Out candidates.